 Integrated Building Design utilizes experts working in conjunction with each other to create a building that achieves maximum efficiency, lower costs, and increase overall performance.
 No industry exemplifies Integrated Building Design better than the modular building industry, where multiple areas of a project work together and in conjunction to reach these goals.

-While there are clients who work with an architect to create the design for their modular classroom, office or lab space, the growing Integrated Building Design trend is to work with your modular manufacturer for a complete design-build project.
-And the planning is to be structured in such intricacy that components like ventilation and air ducts should be easily accessible, in case a need arises to perform an Air Duct Cleaning Dallas.
+While there are clients who work with an architect to create the design for their modular classroom, office, or lab space, the growing Integrated Building Design trend is to work with your modular manufacturer for a complete design-build project.

 Manufacturing & Site Prep

-This is where modular construction best illustrates the principals of Integrated Building Design.
-Most of the efficiencies and cost-savings in prefabricated buildings comes from the fact that the manufacturing and site-prep processes happen concurrently.
+This is where modular construction best illustrates the principles of Integrated Building Design.
+Most of the efficiencies and cost-savings in prefabricated buildings come from the fact that the manufacturing and site-prep processes happen concurrently.